AndreasTar/Image_2_ASCII/README.md

  This source code is licensed under the BSD-style license found in the **LICENSE** file in the root directory of this Repository.

 ## Usage
 This tool has a few features executed via command-line flags.
-It can analyse an image and split it into a 2-Dimensional grid to then convert each slot into a grayscale format and assign an ASCII character to it from a given range.
+In its simplest form, it analyses an image and splits it into a 2-Dimensional grid to then convert each slot into a grayscale format and assign an ASCII character to it from a given range.
 You can always run the tool with the flag `-h` for info about each flag.

 ``` title="Usage command"